 OMRON Corporation is a world leader in technology designed to solve social issues and improve lives.
 With global revenue of over $8 billion and 36,000 employees worldwide, OMRON supports a range of industries with advanced technologies and innovative solutions, ranging from automation and electronic components to social infrastructure systems, healthcare, and environmental solutions.

-OMRON Automation Americas identified a need to modernise its approach to digital marketing, with a new website being central to its future plans.
-Dept teamed up with OMRON to design and build a brand-new, fully responsive site using an enterprise-grade customer experience platform.
-The new site provides a more worthwhile experience for their visitors as there’s a significant emphasis on personalisation and self-service.
+OMRON Automation Americas identified a need to modernize its approach to digital marketing, with a new website being central to its future plans.
+DEPT® teamed up with OMRON to design and build a brand-new, fully responsive site using an enterprise-grade customer experience platform.

 The workshops explored OMRON’s business model to help us understand the overall objectives and the ideal ways to measure success.
 We also discussed the current lead generation processes, pinpointed areas where marketing automation could add efficiency, and decided which of the current components and templates we would prioritise for the new site.